Airlines touted flexibility during the pandemic. For the cheapest tickets, that’s starting to go away.

 [The pandemic forced sweeping changes in travel.
 Experts argue these should stay.]

 Low-cost carriers are also nearing the end of their extra-flexible days.
 Spirit said it is waiving change and cancellation fees for passengers who book by April 4.
-And Frontier said that for bookings made after March 31, pre-pandemic policies will apply — which means no fee for changes made 60 or more days before departure, a $39 fee for changes between 7 and 59 days of a flight, and a $59 fee for changes closer to the date of a trip.
+Frontier said that for bookings made after March 31, pre-pandemic policies will apply — which means no fee for changes made 60 or more days before departure, a $39 fee for changes between 7 and 59 days of a flight, and a $59 fee for changes closer to the date of a trip.

 Most airlines contacted by The Washington Post said they will work with passengers who are ill to make adjustments to their flights, even if they have booked non-changeable tickets.

-Travelers who are not looking for rock-bottom prices can still benefit from the coronavirus-inspired changes.
+Travelers who aren’t looking for rock-bottom prices can still benefit from the coronavirus-inspired changes.
 Major carriers have eliminated change fees for most fare categories on domestic and some international flights.
 Still, customers who are comparison shopping don’t always know they are booking the most restrictive tickets — and should be aware that for those tickets, changes will soon be impossible or costly.

 Robert Mann, an airline analyst, said in an email that the reintroduction of change fees could be a deterrent to potential passengers.